 A shielding plan is a document which details the level of shielding that is, or will be, installed in order to protect workers and members of the public.
-This could include a dental, veterinary, chiropractic, or other medical premises which uses ionising radiation apparatus.
+This could include dental, veterinary, chiropractic, or other medical premises where ionising radiation apparatus is used.
 The plan will typically include floor plans, estimated dose calculations, and other details related to radiation protection.

-Where sources are used for medical applications it is a requirement that radiation shielding be documented as part of commissioning and where shielding modifications are made subsequent to commissioning.
+Where a radiation source is used it is a requirement that radiation shielding be documented as part of commissioning and where shielding modifications are made subsequent to commissioning.

 Any source that will be installed in new or renovated premises must have a radiation shielding plan prepared and submitted with the registration application.
 Where a replacement source is installed into existing premises which has not been renovated submitting a copy of the existing shielding plan will generally be sufficient.

-To ensure that the shielding plan meets all relevant requirements, the shielding plan should be submitted as early as possible and prior to construction.
+To ensure that the shielding plan meets all relevant requirements, it should be submitted as early as possible and prior to construction.
 The radiation shielding needs to be inspected by HPS during the construction phase before it is covered by paint, plaster, floor coverings or other fittings – or must be tested by accredited testers.

-For further information contact the Health Protection Service, consult RPS 1 the National Standard for Limiting Occupational Exposure to Ionizing Radiation the National directory and any relevant RPS Publication (e.g.RPS14).
+For further information contact the Health Protection Service, consult the National Standard for Limiting Occupational Exposure to Ionizing Radiation (RPSF-1, RPS C-1 and RPS G-2, the National Directory for Radiation Protection (RPS 6) and any relevant RPS Publication (e.g.RPS14).
 The National Council on Radiation Protection and Measurements (NCRP) Report No. 147, Structural Shielding Design for Medical X-Ray Imaging Facilities may also be useful.